cogent3/cogent3/doc/app/app_cookbook/load-unaligned.rst

 In this example, our process loads the unaligned sequences using ``load_unaligned``, then applies ``jaccard_dist`` to estimate a kmer-based genetic distance, which we write out to a data store using ``write_tabular``.

-.. note:: Apps that are "writers" typically require a data store to write to, learn more about writers :ref:`here! <writers>`.
+.. note:: Apps that are "writers" require a data store to write to, learn more about writers :ref:`here! <writers>`.

 .. jupyter-execute::
     :raises: